groepl/Obsidian-Zettelkasten-Starter-Kit/README.md

 But Zettelkasten is not one thing with fixed boundaries.
 It's a family of approaches that resemble each other through purpose, structure, and function.
 You don't need all the traits—you need enough to belong.

+## Zettelkasten Models
+Why use a few simple words to define the term Zettelkasten, when it can be explained just as well with a dozen sophisticated models.

 **Zettelkasten Systems Model**